xieyuheng/inner/papers/publish/type-system-as-homomorphism-between-monoids.md

 for convenience we also explicitly write them as `empty` and `Empty` in equations.

-And we define the `infer` to be the trivial homomorphism from lower case to upper case, for examples:
+And we define the `infer` to be the trivial homomorphism from lower case words to capitalized words, for examples:

 ```